ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why curated personas feel safer.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the satire of perfectly maintained identities.

 ---